lox/ecsy/README.md

 ECSy [![Build Status](https://travis-ci.org/lox/ecsy.svg?branch=master)](https://travis-ci.org/lox/ecsy)
 =============

+> 🚨 **This is very old and out-of-date**: Check out https://github.com/aws/copilot-cli.
+(Also I'm sorry AWS folks, I wasn't as kind as I should have been in those issues).

 A tool for managing and deploying ECS clusters, because the [official one](https://github.com/aws/amazon-ecs-cli) is [terrible](#why-not-amazon-ecs-cli)

 Originally `99designs/ecs-cli`, many thanks to those guys for being awesome and making it possible for me to release it open-source.

 ## Features

  * CloudFormation based - Network stack, ECS cluster and ECS services
  * Support for managing ECS services with ELB loadbalancers
  * Designed for managing many ECS clusters
  * Built-in support for common third-party services like Datadog
  * Derives ECS Task Definitions from docker-compose v2 definitions

 ## Installing

-Either download the binary from https://dl.equinox.io/lox/ecsy/stable, or install with golang:

 ```
-go get github.com/lox/ecsy
+go install github.com/lox/ecsy@latest
 ```

 ## Usage